 If you’re thinking of, or have made the decision to get a rabbit, adoption is the way to go.
 Not only are you giving them a second chance at life, you’re also saving money.

 Read this article to discover places where you can adopt rabbits in Singapore and things you should know before adopting one!

 Where to Adopt Rabbits in Singapore

 Bunny Wonderland is a rabbit welfare group dedicated to promoting responsible pet ownership in Singapore.

-The group was founded by Jackie Tang and Lynne Tan in 2013.
+The group was founded by Jackie Fang and Lynne Tan in 2013.
 Together, the pair have rescued and rehomed over 500 rabbits.